How to get your boss on board for PRINCE2 Certification [Free Business Case Template]

 PRINCE2 qualifications are expensive, no doubt about, but it provides massive value when used correctly and can save millions on large projects.
 The big question is…how do you get your boss or company to pay for it?

-You may have done your research on the benefits of doing a PRINCE2 qualification to help in your current job and improve your future job prospects, but the final step is to get your boss onboard to approve the funding for the training.
+You may have done your research on the benefits of doing a PRINCE2 Course to help in your current job and improve your future job prospects, but the final step is to get your boss onboard to approve the funding for the training.
 Getting money for training can be difficult, especially in a downturn in the economy, but this is the most important time to get up-skilled as you may be asked to do more in your current role and if you're applying for a promotion then there could be increased competition from outside your company due to redundancies elsewhere.

 Get around tight training budgets

 Training budgets can be slim for a lot of companies, so suggesting a training course you want to attend to your boss may result in an unenthusiastic response.
-So, it’s important to find out all the benefits of a training course to you and your company and present these findings to your boss so they can make an informed decision and you can get them onboard.
-The benefits need to be SMART (Specific, Measurable, Achievable, Realistic and Time bound), for example if you say "I think this course will be really good for the business and it doesn't cost much", you're probably not going to get much of a response from your boss, but if you phrase it like: "I think PRINCE2 would be a great qualification for my role and for the business, because it will help us structure this new client project more efficiently and it will only take a week for me to complete.
+So, it’s important to find out all the benefits of a training course to you and your company and present these findings to your boss so they can make an informed decision and you can get them on board.
+The benefits need to be SMART (Specific, Measurable, Achievable, Realistic and Time-bound), for example, if you say "I think this course will be really good for the business and it doesn't cost much", you're probably not going to get much of a response from your boss, but if you phrase it like: "I think PRINCE2 would be a great qualification for my role and for the business because it will help us structure this new client project more efficiently and it will only take a week for me to complete.
 I can share the method with the rest of the team when I return and it will enable us to plan better so we don't overspend like last time for the client, by managing risks and issues as they arise, this will result in an approximate cost saving of 10% of the budget."
 This is a very clear statement outlining that the request is specific and achievable, measurable through cost savings in the budget and also timebound as you have said it only lasts a week.

 PRINCE2 qualification benefits must be tangible and realistic for your boss